dgcamacho/so2021-tutorial/README.md

 # Tutorial SCPROG in Summer Term 2021

+In the course SCPROG - Scientific Programming with C++ - in summer term 2021 we are working in the exercises with git - a modern version control system / source code management system - to provide assignments and for you to upload solutions.
+Using git allows you to monitor and control your changes to files and using GitLab as version control platform allows us to easily view and comment on submitted exercises.

 ## How to submit an exercise solution

-Solutions to exercises can be submitted to the tutorial repository in order to get the reviewed.
+Solutions to exercises can be submitted to the tutorial repository in order to get it reviewed.
 We follow a classical development pattern: 1. create a new branch for your changes (the new solutions), 2. upload that branch to the repository and create a Merge request, 3.
 One of the submissions is merged by the Tutor after the review phase.